-- Swaps between registered plans of the same annuitant where either both plans are RRSPs; and - Swaps to remove either non-qualified investments or prohibited investments that are subject to the 50 percent penalty tax out of an RRSP until at least December 31, 2021.
+- · Swaps between registered plans of the same annuitant where either both plans are RRSPs; and - Swaps to remove either non-qualified investments or prohibited investments that are subject to the 50 percent penalty tax out of an RRSP.
+This tax may be refundable if the position either becomes qualified or is disposed of before December 31st of the calendar year following the year in which the liability for the tax arose.
 This exception is allowed if the annuitant is eligible to receive the tax refund.
 See "Non-Qualified Investments" or "Prohibited Investments" for more information.

-Non-Qualified Investments
+Non-qualified investments